 Both of these issues represent potentially profound shifts in the way commodity markets operate, and the articles cited above have considered their implications.
 However, how these issues affect trading tick-by-tick and quote-by-quote has not been considered.
 This is primarily because there is scant market microstructure literature that was developed with the particular characteristics of commodity futures markets in mind.

 In this article, we are motivated to develop tools with which we can consider the microstructure implications of important trends like the financialization of commodity futures or links between energy and food commodities, but this is only a modest first step in that direction.
-Our purpose in this article is to develop initial metrics of information- verses liquidity-based activity in commodity markets.
+Our purpose in this article is to develop initial metrics of information- versus liquidity-based activity in commodity markets.
 Our hope is that this work will lead to future developments in the microstructure of commodity markets literature.

-Even how to develop simple metrics of information- verse liquidity-based activity from standard microstructure models is not obvious because standard models of trading securities are not necessarily directly applicable to commodity futures markets.
-For example, in commodities futures markets several contracts with different maturities trade in the marketplace, each reacting to information and liquidity based shocks.
-Each contract reacts differently to information based shocks because there is a cost to store the physical commodity through time.
+Even how to develop simple metrics of information- versus liquidity-based activity from standard microstructure models is not obvious because standard models of trading securities are not necessarily directly applicable to commodity futures markets.
+For example, in commodities futures markets several contracts with different maturities trade in the marketplace, each reacting to information and liquidity-based shocks.
+Each contract reacts differently to information-based shocks because there is a cost to store the physical commodity through time.
 Therefore, an information based shock that is most pertinent to the nearby contract may have a large effect on the nearby futures contract, but a dampened effect in more distant maturing contracts.
 For example, information about shortages and surpluses in the near-term are mitigated in distant contracts by the assumption that high (low) prices today will ration (encourage) consumption and therefore mitigate price effects.
 Further, each contract maturity attracts different levels of liquidity.
 Generally liquidity decreases as more distant contracts are considered except that commodities produced once per year - corn, for example - are harvested in the fall and the 'new crop contract' with a December maturity routinely attracts more volume than the May or July contract even when the May or July contract expires sooner.

 The metrics we develop in this article on liquidity and transmission of information are based on insights we combined from the sequential trading models on single securities, index futures based on a basket of securities, and some of the features of commodity futures markets described in the preceding paragraph.
 Using the standard sequential trading result that quote revisions only occur if liquidity providers have updated their beliefs about the value of the security after observing order flows, the correlation between quote revisions in nearby and deferred contracts can be used to measure information-based activity, and correlations between revisions of the time lagged nearby and deferred maturity can be used to measure the speed at which information is transmitted among the different futures maturities.
 This metric is sensible in commodity futures markets but not in a market for a single security because futures markets have multiple maturity contracts that should respond to information in a very similar and predictable way.

-We find within one second information has been fully transmitted from nearby to deferred contract maturities.
-Without a model explicitley realting these correlations to primitives of a sequential trading model, we cannot interpret much about the size of the correlations, but the speed of information transfer is impressive and perhaps surprising.
-Future reserach would develop a sequential trading model for commodity futures markets where more insights about model primitives could be gleaned.
+We find that within one second, information has been fully transmitted from nearby to deferred contract maturities.
+Without a model explicitly relating these correlations to primitives of a sequential trading model, we cannot interpret much about the size of the correlations, but the speed of information transfer seems impressive and perhaps surprising.
+Future research would develop a sequential trading model for commodity futures markets where more insights about model primitives could be gleaned.